areeb-malik-1/Common-Reporting-Util/README.md

 * environment -> all | staging | production
   * Selecting all means no filter based on environment
 * runID -> particular run ID from testrail
+* emailIDs -> comma separated email IDs
+  * this is optional, if not provided emails will not be sent.

 # Notes for Intellij Idea IDE
 * Turn on the annotation processor from preferences